Big bang - Automation for everyone

 By giving customers the ability to assemble any piece of furniture with the help of just an Allen key, IKEA took furniture building to the masses. neoXL is the Allen key for taking automation to the masses.
 Messengers have democratized communication.
 Now it is time to democratize automation.

 neoXL team has deep experience with automation and small and medium enterprises.
-We are fanatic about solving SME automation problems, now we have funding to bring this dream to reality and are actively hiring world-class software engineers who can push the boundary of what is possible.
+We are fanatic about bringing automation to everyone.
+To get this vision to reality, we are actively hiring world-class software engineers who can push the boundary of what is possible.
 We invite you to join the adventure.
 I know it would be hard, but how else would you get 'humble'?

 by Bhavesh Soni